What To Know About Placenta Accreta

 • Increased use of cesarean delivery

-• Increase use of in vitro fertilization
+• Increased use of in vitro fertilization

 What are the symptoms of placenta accreta?

-Often there are no signs or symptoms of placenta accreta.
+Often, there are no signs or symptoms of placenta accreta.
 Bright red bleeding during the third trimester could mean that something is wrong with the placenta.

 How is placenta accreta diagnosed?

 Placenta accreta is best diagnosed by an ultrasound performed by a provider with experience in evaluating for placenta accreta.
-These providers are usually maternal fetal medicine specialists who have spent three additional years of training specifically to identify abnormalities of the placenta, fetus and uterus.
+These providers are usually maternal-fetal medicine specialists who have spent three additional years of training specifically to identify abnormalities of the placenta, fetus and uterus.

 There are certain ultrasound findings which are looked for which can raise concern for placenta accreta.
 These include: